 Stuffed Acorn Squash

-For Stuffed Acorn Squash, start with perfectly roasted and slightly caramelized acorn squash which gets loaded up with seasoned wild rice, tender sweet potatoes, crisp green apples, and more!
-This is nutritious warming comfort food at its best!
+Stuffed Acorn Squash features roasted, caramelized squash filled with seasoned wild rice, sweet potatoes, and crisp green apples.
+Nutritious, cozy comfort food at its best!

 Prep Time: 2 hours 30 minutes